phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 308730
+#Total Number of Tweets: 1114242
-#Number of Cruz Tweets: 222473
+#Number of Trump Tweets: 309179
-#Number of Sanders Tweets: 207467
+#Number of Clinton Tweets: 306592
-#Number of Rubio Tweets: 52103
+#Number of Cruz Tweets: 222744
-#Number of Carson Tweets: 15825
+#Number of Sanders Tweets: 207676
-#Total Number of Tweets:
+#Number of Rubio Tweets: 52195
-#Number of Clinton Tweets:
+#Number of Carson Tweets: 15858
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---